arc-arnob/LnT_Mini_Project/1_Requirements/Readme.md

 # Requirements
 ## Introduction
+ * Time and health are two precious comodities hence Hospital Management System is developed to manage patients effectively and improve both effectively.
+Managing patients at large hospitals and clinics may be a daunting task so to ease the process this system will enable one to perform CRUD operations on patients records and will facilitate a smooth process of the hospital functioning.
- * Hospital Management System is developed to manage patients effectively.
-This project is mainly to simulate SDLC process in the most clear way possible.
-This topic was chosen because it gives me an opportunity to implement efficient data structures and provides me flexibilty to understand multiple C programming concepts.
+ * This topic was chosen because it gives me an opportunity to implement efficient data structures and provides me flexibilty to understand multiple C programming concepts.

 ## Research
 ![Description](Link to Pic)